NEW GRAD NURSE SURVIVAL GUIDE

 One of the most important parts to an interview is your follow up.
 Make the institution remember you.
 At the very least, send a thank you email to your interviewers.
 To truly go above and beyond, send handwritten thank you notes.
 This gesture speaks measures to your character.
 It shows that you truly care and … Read More

 Granted it is rare, some people get more than one nursing job offer.
 If this is you, consider yourself lucky…and qualified.
 You wouldn’t be in this position unless you worked hard.
 The choice between various institutions can be tricky.
 I know this firsthand.
-After interviewing at UCLA Mattel Children’s Hospital, Miller Children’s Hospital, and Children’s … Read More
+After interviewing at three top hospitals, I was in for a tough … Read More

 In the moment, nursing school may seem like the end goal.
 It is important to remember that schooling is not the end.
 Everything you are doing or have done is to gain employment as a nurse.
 The competition for nursing positions, especially new graduate nursing positions is fierce.
 How can you set yourself apart and … Read More